-Due to the recent release of these amendments and that adoption is only mandatory for the 30th June 2019 year end and the revised Standard is not permitted to be early adopted until at least the year ended 30th June 2016, the credit union has not yet made a detailed assessment of the impact of these amendments.
-However, based on the preliminary assessment and that the credit union does not have any financial liabilities measured at fair value through the statement of profit or loss and other comprehensive income, there is unlikely to be any impact on the financial statements when these amendments to AASB 9 are first adopted.
+Due to the recent release of these amendments and that adoption is only mandatory for the 30th June 2019 year end.
+The credit union has not yet made a detailed assessment of the impact of these amendments.
+However, based upon a preliminary assessment, the standard is not expected to have a material impact upon the transactions and balances recognised when it is first adopted.